To Whom It May Concern (Lisa Marie Presley album)

-To Whom It May Concern is the debut studio album by American singer-songwriter Lisa Marie Presley.
+To Whom It May Concern is the debut studio album by American singer Lisa Marie Presley.
 It was released on April 8, 2003, in the United States and Canada.

 Two singles were released from the album: "Lights Out" and "Sinking In".
 The video for "Lights Out" reached No. 15 on the CMT Top 20 Countdown.

 A song Presley wrote about her ex-husband Michael Jackson, "Disciple", was cut from the album prior to its release.

 Critical reception

 The album received positive reviews from critics who complimented Presley's vocals and her songwriting.

 Los Angeles Times critic Robert Hilburn reviewed Presley's debut album and said, "The music on her new album, has a stark, uncompromising tone", and later said, "Presley's gutsy blues-edged voice has a distinctive flair."

 AllMusic critic Stephen Thomas Erlewine said: "This is a sharp, ambitious mainstream pop/rock album performed by a singer with real character – thankfully, one that's surly, not sweet, since there's been too much sweetness from divas in the 2000s", giving the album four out of five stars.